Join My Academy For Just $4.99/Month!

 Don’t just take this and run with it though.

-I wouldn’t suggest having overly casual writing style for something more professional like a whitepaper or case study.
+I wouldn’t suggest having an overly casual writing style for something more professional like a whitepaper or case study.

 There are certain pieces of content that call for a more academic and serious format.
 Blog posts?
 Not usually one of them.